Roy Abernethy: Changing AMC

+Rumors in late 1953 were circulating about the small automakers, that together held only about 6% of the total market in the United States, about cutting costs and enhancing their sales distribution as strategies to counter the intense competition from the "Big Three" domestic firms (General Motors, Ford, and Chrysler).
+On 14 January 1954, the boards of Nash Motors and Hudson Motor Car Company agreed to merge the two automakers.
+The deal was finalized and American Motors was officially formed on 1 May 1954.

-American Motors was formed from the merger of Nash Motors and Hudson Motor Car Company, and the company hired Abernethy in 1954.
+The new company hired Abernethy in 1954.
 During AMC's formative years, the company struggled with costs and sales.
 Abernethy became vice president of sales and concentrated on building AMC's sales and distribution network.
 He recognized that promotion and advertising are useless without a strong dealer organization, so his first task was to convert every Hudson and Nash dealer into an AMC dealer.
 He then kept many of these dealers allied with AMC, thus helping to keep the corporation afloat, until AMC found its compact car niche under Romney's leadership.
 He was known to fly 50000 mi a year to make AMC synonymous with the compact car.
-Abernethy achieved sales successes for the company and by 1962, Rambler was number three in sales rank among all the brands of cars sold in the United States.
+Abernethy achieved sales successes for the company.
+By 1962, Rambler ranked third in U.S. sales among all car brands.

-The "rigidly conservative" Romney resigned from running AMC in February 1962, to be elected governor of Michigan.
-On February 12, 1962, the AMC board of directors selected the 56-year-old Abernethy to replace Romney.
+The "rigidly conservative" Romney resigned from running AMC in February 1962 to be elected governor of Michigan.
+On 12 February 1962, the AMC board of directors selected the 56-year-old Abernethy to replace Romney.
 This was the first time the company had separated the position of president from the chairperson of the board.
 Abernethy became responsible for day-to-day operations as president, while Richard E. Cross, the automaker's legal counsel and new chairman, was now called AMC's chief executive officer.

 Both took command of a financially strong company (working capital increased from a low of $46 million in 1957, to $103 million, and the firm eliminated all long-term debt), with sales increasing from $362 million (91,469 automobiles) in 1957, to more than $1 billion (422,273 total units) in 1960.
 Abernethy predicted a total of 450,000 Ramblers to be delivered for the 1962 year, despite increasing competition from the new domestic-made compact cars offered by the Big Three.
 However, Abernethy "was more or less given an anchor and told to swim" after taking over the automaker from Romney.
 He "may lack some of the eloquence of his predecessor, George Romney, who revived the company in the late 1950s, but he makes up for it with vocal volume."
 One of the first tasks for the small automaker was to make its capital work harder in the face of competition with the automotive giants.